Bachelor of Fine Arts in Fashion Design from the Illinois Institute of Art at Chicago, graduation with honors

 Freelance Designer 2011-Present

-Rachel has taken on several freelance design projects, including product designs that are sold in Michael's, Target, and other major retailers.
+Rachel has taken on several freelance design projects in product design and illustration, including product designs that are sold in Michael's, Target, and other major retailers.
 She has a passion for helping bring other's vision to life through great design.

 Co-Owner, Lead Designer

 Custom bridal and formal gowns designed and created one on one for each customer.
-Rachel started doing this in high school for her friend's prom dresses.
-So her skills in formal gown design really span back almost 20 years, however, in 2006 she turned her side projects into an official business.
+Rachel's skills in formal gown design really spans back almost 20 years, however, in 2006 she turned her side projects into an official business.
 It really took off when her husband stepped in as Co-Owner in 2011 to help with the business development.
-Since Ted joined the team, they have shipped beautiful custom gowns to brides all over the world and Rachel has become a highly sought after custom bridal designer.
-They also ran a local bridal boutique from 2012-2017 in downtown Evanston, IL.
-Rachel has sewn thousands of gowns herself, and has also led local and over seas teams to produce thousands more of her designs.
+They shipped beautiful custom gowns to brides all over the world and Rachel became a highly sought after custom bridal designer.
+In addition to their online store, they also ran a local bridal boutique from 2012-2017 in downtown Evanston, IL.
+Rachel has sewn thousands of gowns herself, and has also led local and overseas teams to produce her designs.
+She is an expert in formal textiles, fit, construction, tech packs for manufacturing apparel, beadwork and embroidery design.

 Eevah, Bizpins Inc. 2006-2011